MatthewRuizDiaz/cybersecurity_portfolio/README.md

 # Algorithm for Python File Updates Activity:

 This document contains the workflow of a python algorithm designed to update files, specifically it changes a text file with access control privileges from an old list to an updated list.
 This is done using built-in python functions such as read, write, and open.

+# Notes
+I would like to add that some of these documents are templates provided by the Google Cybersecurity Certificate program but all work done in them is my own.